Feelings, responses and reactions to a death in the family

 Different causes of death

 If the death is sudden, for example through a road accident, heart attack, or drug overdose there will have been no opportunity to put these preparations in place and last conversations will linger in the memory.
 If a death is through suicide, there will be specific difficulties for the families left behind.
-They may experience intense feelings and a deep sense of guilt or regret and ask themselves more heart breaking questions.
+They may experience intense feelings and a deep sense of guilt or regret.
 The world may no longer have any order or make sense.

 Helping children make a memory box or book

-One way of giving a child permission to talk about the person who has died is by making a memory box or book with them.
-It will give them the opportunity to talk about the person who has died.
-It will enable them to personalise it with their favourite pictures, and other memorabilia that is important to them.
+One way of giving a child an opportunity to talk about the person who has died is by making a memory box or book with them.
+They can personalise it with their favourite pictures, and other memorabilia that is important to them.
 Involving children in this process allows them to connect with memories and the past they have shared with the person who has died.
 The memory box doesn’t need to be finished.
 It can be continually added to as they build up their own memories.
 It will also be an emotional journey, so it is important to guide and support the child along the way.

 When more help may be needed

 If you are concerned about a child, there are specific organisations that can help (see below).
 Inform the school about their loss and see if there is anyone they can talk to in school, if they need some help.
 Many schools have a learning mentor or school counsellor who will support children with a range of emotional difficulties, including bereavement.
-A charitable organisation called the Place2Be operates in some schools and is a school-based counselling service, dedicated to improving the emotional wellbeing of children. www.counsellinginschools.co.uk can refer children for counselling.
+A charitable organisation called the Place2Be operates in some schools.
+Counselling In Schools is another school based counselling service, dedicated to improving the emotional wellbeing of children.

 You may find that family and friends are there to offer support for the first few weeks but then there comes a time when they need to get on with their own lives.
 This is when you might need help from other sources in coping.
 Below is a list of organisations that may be of help for you or the child you are looking after.